-The College is working to create an esports arena with state-of-the-art gaming stations with each varsity player having their own personalized space.
-The arena will also include a viewing section for spectators to physically watch the team; however they can also follow them on-screen as they compete.
+The College has an esports arena with state-of-the-art gaming stations with each varsity player having their own personalized space.
+The arena includes a viewing section for spectators to physically watch the team; however they can also follow them on-screen as they compete.

-Overseeing the new program will be recently hired Esports Coordinator Joshua Steger.
+Our Esports Coordinator is Joshua Steger.
 Steger previously worked with esports at the University of Central Florida and at Central Michigan University where he organized one-day esports tournaments and leagues.
 He also developed and maintained intramural esports programs through game creation with rules and guidelines, and monetarization of each league.
 Steger also served as the owner and head coach of Howling Gale Gaming, overseeing 23 players and several teams.
 He has experience in recruiting players, scheduling competitions, conducting scrim practices, and improving the overall talent of players.

 Esports has its own governing body, the National Association of Collegiate Esports (NACE), a non-profit membership association organized by member institutions.
 WVU Potomac State is now a NACE member.
 Together, members are developing the structure and tools needed to advance collegiate esports in the varsity space.
 NACE has 130 plus member schools, and more than 3,000 student athletes nationwide, and that number continues to grow.

 - Rocket League